• Skip to main content

 • Investment & Earning

-Control is the necessary function to make all other managerial functions effective and such that the corporate goals are achievement effectively and efficiently.
+The control process is the necessary function to make all other managerial functions effective and such that the corporate goals are achieved effectively and efficiently.

 Show the time of controlling the events is an important element in the control system.